nugent68/frankenblast-host/README.md

   - settings.sh has some CUSTOM path files you need to put in your .zshrc or .bashrc or .bash_profile file
   - FrankenBlast currently uses Python 3.10.15
   - Make sure you install: numpy, scipy, astro-prospector, python-fsps (and FSPS), sedpy, astro-prost, astroquery, corner, dustmaps, extinction, jupyter, pandas, sbi, seaborn, tensorflow, and matplotlib

+The SBI++ trained models for the host SED fit are too large for GitHub, please go to [INSERT ZENODO LINK] to download sbipp_phot.zip, sbi_training_sets.zip, and SBI_models.zip.
+Move sbipp_phot.zip and sbi_training_sets.zip files to the ./data/ directory and unzip.
+Unzip SBI_models.zip and move all files to ./data/SBI/.

 CURRENT ISSUES: